admin@huanduytech.com +86-755-89998295

 • Cost savings: Copow lithium batteries are fully sealed and require no maintenance.

-• Efficiency gains: They typically weigh only about one-third of lead-acid batteries.
+• Efficiency gains: They typically weigh about one-third as much as lead-acid batteries.
 A lighter cart reduces tire wear and motor load, while also lowering overall energy consumption.

 4. High Discharge Efficiency and "Usable Capacity"

-• Deep discharge capability: Lead-acid batteries can usually utilize only about 50% of their rated capacity without damage.
+• Deep-discharge capability: Lead-acid batteries can usually use only about 50% of their rated capacity without damage.
 Copow lithium batteries support 100% depth of discharge (DOD) without compromising lifespan.

 • Cost balance: This allows you to choose a lithium battery with a smaller rated capacity (and lower price) while still achieving real-world range comparable to a much larger lead-acid battery.